Examples:Girls Raised as Boys

 - Bridget from Guilty Gear was raised as a girl because of a superstition in his village about having same gender twins.
 His story mode actually has him setting off to become a bounty hunter to actually prove that he wouldn't be a curse on those he loved.

-- Gwyndolin of Dark Souls I was born with an affinity for the moon, and as such was raised as a female.
+- Gwyndolin of Dark Souls I was born with an affinity for the moon, despite being the child of the Lord of the Sun, and as such was raised as a female.

 - Cassidy in The Royal Trap was born male but raised female for complicated political reasons.

 - Canadian superhero Green Gables from the Spinnerette webcomic may possibly be an example.
 While he has not made mention of his childhood, he stated that the Green Gables persona is a matriarchal legacy in his family, leaving his origin hanging somewhere between this trope and Wholesome Crossdresser.

 - In real life, David Reimer had his penis destroyed as a baby during a circumcision.
 John Money (a psychologist) then encouraged and oversaw David being sexually re-assigned to female and raised as such.
 John Money reported the case as a success, and used it as evidence that gender identity is environmental.
 However, it was later revealed that David had never identified as female, and began living as a male at age 15.
 He suffered from suicidal depression starting at 13, and eventually killed himself at 38.